Skip to main content

 While there is considerable interest in understanding the climate–migration relationship, particularly in the context of concerns about global climatic change, little is known about its underlying mechanisms.
 In the paper, we combine a rich panel data on annual bilateral international migration flows with an extensive data on climate variability across the countries to investigate in-depth the climate–migration link.
 We find a positive and statistically significant relationship between temperature and international outmigration only in the most agriculture-dependent countries, consistent with the widely documented adverse impact of temperature on agricultural productivity.
 Further, the temperature–migration relationship is nonlinear and resembles the nonlinear temperature–yield relationship.
 In addition, migration flows to current major destinations are especially temperature-sensitive.
 Policies to address issues related to climate-induced international migration would be more efficient if focused on the agriculture-dependent countries and especially people in those countries whose livelihoods depend on agriculture.

 Oppenheimer, Michael, Christopher M. Little, and Roger M. Cooke.
-2016.
-“Expert judgement and uncertainty quantification for climate change.”
-Nature Climate Change Vol. 6: pp. 445-451.
-Abstract
+“Expert Judgement and Uncertainty Quantification for Climate Change.”
+Nature Climate Change Vol. 6 (2016): pp. 445–451.
+Print.

 Expert judgement is an unavoidable element of the process-based numerical models used for climate change projections, and the statistical approaches used to characterize uncertainty across model ensembles.
 Here, we highlight the need for formalized approaches to unifying numerical modelling with expert judgement in order to facilitate characterization of uncertainty in a reproducible, consistent and transparent fashion.
 As an example, we use probabilistic inversion, a well-established technique used in many other applications outside of climate change, to fuse two recent analyses of twenty-first century Antarctic ice loss.
 Probabilistic inversion is but one of many possible approaches to formalizing the role of expert judgement, and the Antarctic ice sheet is only one possible climate-related application.
 We recommend indicators or signposts that characterize successful science-based uncertainty quantification.